Erastuskanyatta/working-with-the-database/index.md

 $ cd /home/[username]/Downloads

 ```
-2. Run the Chmod command to make the package file executable using this command.
+2. Run the Chmod command (sudo chmod 755 [package name] )to make the package file executable.

-sudo chmod 755 [package name]

 The  Xampp version may differ.
 In my case I have then following;
 ```bash